Skip to main content

 Summary

-Dr. Savage leads clinical, genetic, and epidemiologic studies of individuals and families at high risk of cancer.
-Her comprehensive approach combines genomics with clinical genetics and molecular biology to improve understanding of cancer etiology and the lives of patients with complex cancer-prone disorders.
+• My internationally renowned research program combines clinical, genetic, and epidemiologic studies to advance understanding of cancer etiology and improve the lives of individuals with complex cancer-prone disorders.

 Education & Training